lukegun/mecsim_utils/README.md

 # TODO
-- Confirm the accuracy of the stuff (50:50)

-- ADD a check if AC freq amplitude != 0 in INP to mecstracture (VALIDATOR ????)
+- Finish up the unit tests for this component
 - MOVE HARM CALC INTO A SINGLE CLASS

-- do the windowing
-- Finish up the unit tests for this component
+- experimental loaders dynamic
+- upload to SQL database transforms

 # todo before break
 GET MECWRITTERV3 working and set up